top of page

 二仔底

 Kit Hau Jyu 歇後語 (an idiomatic two-part double pun) of 死跟. 二仔 Little Two; 底 Under, beneath; 死跟 Follow at all cost.
 When playing Showhand (a type of 5 cards stud), 2 is considered as the smallest card.
-Someone with a 2 as the down card but continue to bet and hope others will bail out is what we called 二仔底—死跟.
-Means bluffing.
+If someone continues to bet and hope that others will bail out, even if one has a weak hand, one is what we called 二仔底—死跟.

 =